jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) identify the non-regulatory activities of the unitary authority for which decision-making responsibility is allocated to 1 or more local boards under section 48L or under section 17 of the Local Government (Auckland Council) Act 2009:
   (b) group the activities to which paragraph (a) relates separately from any other activity or group of activities of the unitary authority (there may be 1 or more groups, but each group of activities specified in clause 2(2) must be separately identified):
   (c) include the estimated local board funding allocation for each local board for each year to which the long-term plan relates:
-  (d) include the local board agreement for each local board area for the first year to which the long-term plan relates.
+  (d) include the local board agreement for each local board area for the first year to which the long-term plan relates:
+  (e) in the case of the Auckland Council, specify the activities that the transport CCO must undertake in accordance with section 46 of the Local Government (Auckland Council) Act 2009.

 ### Part 2 — Information to be included in annual plan